haitian-jiang/hiltonjiang.github.io.old/collections/_rambling/torch.md

 ---
-title: use torch on mac
+title: Use Torch on Mac
 category: rambling
 date: 2022-6-6
 ---